-For extra camera steadiness, you can mount your camera on a tripod by using the TRIPOD SOCKET, located on the side of the camera in front of the wrist strap.
+For extra camera steadiness, you can mount your camera on a tripod by using the TRIPOD SOCKET, located on the side of the camera.

 MONOGRAM

 Peel off the desired initials and place them in the RECESSES on the back of the camera.